ufal/npfl129/exam/questions.md

 #### Questions@:, Lecture 1 Questions
-- Define prediction function of a linear regression model and write down
+- Define the prediction function of a linear regression model and write down
   $L_2$-regularized mean squared error loss.
 [5]

-- Starting from unregularized sum of squares error of a linear regression model, show how the explicit solution can be obtained, assuming
+- Starting from the unregularized sum of squares error of a linear regression model, show how the explicit solution can be obtained, assuming
   $\boldsymbol X^T \boldsymbol X$ is regular.
 [10]

 #### Questions@:, Lecture 2 Questions
 - Define expectation $\mathbb{E}[f(x)]$ and variance $\operatorname{Var}(f(x))$
   of a discrete random variable.
-Then define bias of an estimator and show that estimating an expectation using a single sample is unbiased.
+Then define the bias of an estimator and show that estimating an expectation using a single sample is unbiased.
 [5]

 - Describe standard gradient descent and compare it to stochastic (i.e., online) gradient